-In order to provide for the refunding, redemption and/or legal defeasance of the Refunded Bonds, on the date of issuance and delivery of the Series 2017 C and D Bonds, a portion of the proceeds of the Series 2017 C and D Bonds, together with other available funds of the Authority, will be irrevocably deposited into an escrow fund (the "Escrow Fund") to be held by The Bank of New York Mellon, as Escrow Agent (the "Escrow Agent"), and established pursuant to an escrow deposit agreement (the "Escrow Agreement") between the Authority and the Escrow Agent.
-The moneys so deposited into the Escrow Fund will be held uninvested as cash by the Escrow Agent and will be sufficient, to pay, when due, (i) the interest on the Refunded Bonds coming due on and prior to each applicable redemption date for the Refunded Bonds set forth in APPENDIX G to this Official Statement (each, a "Redemption Date"), and (ii) the Redemption Price of the Refunded Bonds coming due on each applicable Redemption Date for the Refunded Bonds.
-The Refunded Bonds will be redeemed on each applicable Redemption Date at a Redemption Price equal to 100% of the principal amount thereof to be redeemed, plus interest accrued thereon to the Redemption Date.
-Upon the deposit of such moneys in the Escrow Fund, the Refunded Bonds will no longer be deemed Outstanding for purposes of the Resolution and will no longer have the benefit of the pledge of and lien on the Pledged Revenues under the Resolution, but will be secured solely by the amounts on deposit in the Escrow Fund.
+In order to provide for the advance refunding and legal defeasance of the Refunded Bonds, on the date of issuance and delivery of the Series 2017 B Bonds, a portion of the proceeds of the Series 2017 B Bonds, together with other available funds of the Authority, will be irrevocably deposited into an escrow fund (the "Escrow Fund") to be held by The Bank of New York Mellon, as Escrow Agent (the "Escrow Agent"), and established pursuant to an escrow deposit agreement (the "Escrow Agreement") between the Authority and the Escrow Agent.
+Simultaneously with the issuance of the Series 2017 B Bonds, substantially all of the amounts so deposited into the Escrow Fund will be used by the Escrow Agent to purchase certain direct and general obligations of the United States of America constituting "Federal Securities" as defined in the Resolution (the "Defeasance Securities").
+The maturing principal of and interest on the Defeasance Securities, together with the other available moneys, if any, on deposit in the Escrow Fund, will be sufficient, to pay, when due, (i) the interest on the Refunded Bonds coming due on January 1 and July 1 of each year on and prior to each applicable maturity date or redemption Date"), and (ii) the principal or Redemption Price of the Refunded Bonds coming due on each applicable maturity date or Redemption Date for the Refunded Bonds.
+The Refunded Bonds to be redeemed will be redeemed on each applicable Redemption Date at a Redemption Price equal to 100% of the principal amount thereof to be redeemed, plus interest accrued thereon to the Redemption Date.
+Upon the deposit of the Defeasance Securities and such other available moneys, if any, in the Escrow Fund, the Refunded Bonds will no longer be deemed Outstanding for purposes of the Resolution and will no longer have the benefit of the pledge of and lien on the Pledged Revenues under the Resolution, but will be secured solely by the amounts on deposit in the Escrow Fund.
 See "VERIFICATION OF MATHEMATICAL CALCULATIONS" herein.